datatribe-collective-oy/gdd-app/docs/system-architecture.md

 - Each major component (NGINX, FastAPI, Streamlit, Airflow) runs in its own isolated Docker container.
 - All containers are managed using Docker Compose, and share a network that allows them to communicate internally
 - NGINX uses this internal network to route requests to the appropriate container (e.g., `/api/ → FastAPI`, `/ → Streamlit`)
-- DuckDB is accessed by both services via a shared volume, allowing consistent read/write access across containers.
+- DuckDB is accessed by both services (FastAPI and Airflow) via a shared volume, allowing consistent read/write access across containers.

 ## Cloud Infrastructure